markd87/markd87.github.io/_posts/2017-12-5-neural-networks.markdown

         pass
 ```

-I create an instance of the neural network class, with $784$ input nodes representing the $$8\times 28$$ pixels in the grayscale image of a digit.
+I create an instance of the neural network class, with $784$ input nodes representing the $8\times 28$ pixels in the grayscale image of a digit.
 100 hidden layer nodes, and 10 output nodes for the 10 digits.
 I use ReLU activation, 0.1 learning rate and 0.002 regularization parameter.
-I split the traininig set consisting of 20000 samples into 18000 training samples and 2000 validation samples, which allow to tune the hyperparameters such as the learning rate, regularization etc.
+I split the training set consisting of 20000 samples into 18000 training samples and 2000 validation samples, which allow to tune the hyperparameters such as the learning rate, regularization etc.
 The model is then tested on a test set with 10000 samples.
 I then train the network for 200 epochs and minibatch of size 10.